Formguru/guru-expressjs-example/README.md

-# Guru API Test - Express Application
+# Guru API Integration with Express.js

 ## Introduction

-This Express application provides an interface to interact with the Guru API.
+This repository provides an example Express.js application for integrating Guru's API into your server-side code.
+It demonstrates how to obtain an access token, upload a video, and fetch video analysis using the Guru API.

 ### Analyze Video API